giobiba/Json-Parser/README.md

 # Parser
-Writing a parser in haskell
+Writing a json parser in haskell